The Brain Doctor: 5 Popular Habits That Will Kill Your Brain Health!

 Notable Quotes

-You can change an ageing brain through consistent exercise and lifestyle choices
+You can change an ageing brain through proper exercise and lifestyle interventions

-Human connection is as critical for brain health as exercise and nutrition
+Social connection and human relationships are as important for brain health as physical exercise

 Products Mentioned